2020–21 UEFA Champions League: Teams

-Schedule
+Round and draw dates

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland unless otherwise stated).
 The tournament would originally have started in June 2020, but had been delayed to August due to the COVID-19 pandemic in Europe.
 The new schedule was announced by the UEFA Executive Committee on 17 June 2020.
 All qualifying matches, excluding the play-off round, were played as single leg matches, hosted by one of the teams decided by draw (except the preliminary round which was played at neutral venue).

 The group stage draw was originally to be held at the Stavros Niarchos Foundation Cultural Center in Athens, Greece, but UEFA announced on 9 September 2020 that it would be relocated to Nyon, but it was eventually held at nearby Geneva.

 The original schedule of the competition, as planned before the pandemic, was as follows (all draws were to be held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).